MathiasPius/rejis/README.md

 time up front translating between complex nested structures and sqlite tables.

-Rejis is *not* an ORM, as it completely disregards the *relational* benefits of a database, and inst//! ead abuses sqlite as a sort of low-performance on-disk `Vec`, with some sql-aware abstractions built on top of it, to reduce database roundtrips.
+Rejis is *not* an ORM, as it completely disregards the *relational* benefits of a database, and instead abuses sqlite as a sort of low-performance on-disk `Vec`, with some sql-aware abstractions built on top of it, to reduce database roundtrips.

 The API is currently in flux and subject to change.